Cloud-PG/docker-images/xrd-proxy/docs/CONF_CNAF.md

 ## XROOTD SERVER CONFIGURATION

+Configuration file may be adapted in the future to send xrd information via UDP at a testbed elasticsearch endpoint (a kafka stream is in the plan later on).

 **DISCLAIMER**: fields surrounded by `<>` or called `DUMMY` are to be substituted with values that varies case by case.

 - `cat /etc/xrootd/xrootd-xcache.cfg`